till2/GPT_from_scratch/README.md

 ### Data

 The transcribed subtitles for the first 325 episodes of the Lex Fridman Podcast are from Andrej Karpathy's [Lexicap project](https://karpathy.ai/lexicap/index.html), which used [OpenAI's whisper model](https://github.com/openai/whisper) to transcribe them.
-Let's look at one sample episode, ep.299 with Demis Hassabis.
-The subtitles are stored in the video text track (vtt) format and look like this:
+I cleaned the data with some regular expressions to get one big corpus of text for training the transformer model.

 ### References